sanvatsarkaranuj/Fall25GuitarHer0/README.md

 | **Keypad Input** | 4x4 matrix keypad simulates guitar buttons |

 ### How to Play

+The goal of the game is to match the rythm of the track and catch the notes at the right time to score as many points as possible during the level.

 **When SW0 is OFF (Practice Mode):**
 - Press buttons (BTNL, BTND, BTNR, BTNU) to spawn notes